-We are a UK based, volunteer led, not-for-profit animal welfare rescue organisation dedicated to relieving and preventing the suffering predominantly, though not exclusively, of Galgos and Podencos (Spanish sighthounds) who are in need of care and protection, in particular by rescue, rehabilitation and re-homing.
+We are a UK based, volunteer led, not-for-profit animal welfare rescue organisation dedicated to relieving and preventing the suffering predominantly, though not exclusively, of Galgos and Podencos (Spanish sighthounds) and Salukis who are in need of care and protection, in particular by rescue, rehabilitation and re-homing.

 All our dogs are placed in loving foster homes, where they are given time to decompress after their journey over, they are given support to adjust and adapt to home life, and assessed in a range of situations/environments.